beacon-biosignals/OndaFormat/README.md

 The Onda format describes three different types of files:

-- `*.annotations` files: [Arrow files](https://arrow.apache.org/docs/format/Columnar.html#ipc-file-format) that contain annotation (meta)data associated with a dataset.
+- `*.onda.annotations.arrow` files: [Arrow files](https://arrow.apache.org/docs/format/Columnar.html#ipc-file-format) that contain annotation (meta)data associated with a dataset.
-- `*.signals` files: Arrow files that contain signal metadata (e.g. LPCM encoding, channel information, sample data path/format, etc.) required to find and read sample data files associated with a dataset.
+- `*.onda.signals.arrow` files: Arrow files that contain signal metadata (e.g. LPCM encoding, channel information, sample data path/format, etc.) required to find and read sample data files associated with a dataset.
 - sample data files: Files of user-defined formats that store the sample data associated with signals.

-Note that `*.annotations` files and `*.signals` files are largely orthogonal to one another - there's nothing inherent to the Onda format that prevents dataset producers/consumers from separately constructing/manipulating/transferring/analyzing these files.
-Furthermore, there's nothing that prevents dataset producers/consumers from working with multiple files of the same type referencing the same set of recordings (e.g. splitting all of a dataset's annotations across multiple `*.annotations` files).
+Note that `*.onda.annotations.arrow` files and `*.onda.signals.arrow` files are largely orthogonal to one another - there's nothing inherent to the Onda format that prevents dataset producers/consumers from separately constructing/manipulating/transferring/analyzing these files.
+Furthermore, there's nothing that prevents dataset producers/consumers from working with multiple files of the same type referencing the same set of recordings (e.g. splitting all of a dataset's annotations across multiple `*.onda.annotations.arrow` files).

-The Arrow tables contained in `*.annotations` and `*.signals` must have [attached custom metadata](https://arrow.apache.org/docs/format/Columnar.html#custom-application-metadata) containing the key `"onda_format_version"` whose value specifies the version of the Onda format that an Onda reader must support in order to properly read the file.
+The Arrow tables contained in `*.onda.annotations.arrow` and `*.onda.signals.arrow` must have [attached custom metadata](https://arrow.apache.org/docs/format/Columnar.html#custom-application-metadata) containing the key `"onda_format_version"` whose value specifies the version of the Onda format that an Onda reader must support in order to properly read the file.
 This string takes the form `"vM.m.p"` where `M` is a major version number, `m` is a minor version number, and `p` is a patch version number.

 Each of the aforementioned file types are further specified in the following sections.
 These sections refer to the [logical types defined by the Arrow specification](https://github.com/apache/arrow/blob/master/format/Schema.fbs).
 Onda reader/writer implementations may additionally employ Arrow extension types that directly alias a column's specified logical type in order to support application-level features (first-class UUID support, custom `file_path` type support, etc.).

-### `*.annotations` Files
+### `*.onda.annotations.arrow` Files

-An `*.annotations` file contains an Arrow table whose first 3 columns are:
+An `*.onda.annotations.arrow` file contains an Arrow table whose first 3 columns are:

 1. `recording` (128-bit `FixedSizeBinary`): The UUID identifying the recording with which the annotation is associated.
 2. `id` (128-bit `FixedSizeBinary`): The UUID identifying the annotation.